nn1900/baseline/README.md

 ```

 You have to create a configuration file for the databases that you want to add baseline support to.
 Basically, you can use `--config` option or `.baselinerc` in the working directory to specify the required configurations.
-The config file support _YAML_, _JSON_ and _node module_ formats whichever way you choose for that.
+The config file supports _YAML_, _JSON_ and _node module_ formats whichever way you choose for that.
 See the sample configuration files below.

 ## Init
 First, use the `init` command to integrate your database with baseline, e.g.,